mathie/mathie.github.io/_posts/2005/2005-10-14-zope-page-template-weirdness.markdown

 - Python
 - Work
 ---
-So we were having a 'discussion' on the work mailing list about a change I'd made to the UI code for <a href="http://www.logicalware.com/">MailManager</a>.
+So we were having a 'discussion' on the work mailing list about a change I'd made to the UI code for [MailManager](http://www.logicalware.com/).
 Given the following page template:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>